QUICK ANSWER

 Meanwhile, The Real Estate Business, Real Estate Markets, and Planning and Zoning each make up just 1% of the exam.
 One question each.

 If you gave equal study time to all 19 topics, you over-studied topics worth 1 question and under-studied topics worth 12.
-The five heaviest areas (Contracts, Brokerage, Mortgages, Property Rights, Appraisal) account for 49 of the 100 questions.
-That is nearly half the exam in five topics.
-Get strong in those five, and you have a cushion that absorbs mistakes everywhere else.
+The five heaviest areas account for about 41 of the 100 questions.
+Get strong there first, and you have a better cushion for mistakes elsewhere.

 Here is the Florida-specific wrinkle that makes this worse: the exam also over-indexes on Florida-specific statutes within those heavy topics.
 Escrow deposit deadlines under F.S.
 475.25, FREC disciplinary procedures, the four types of brokerage relationships unique to Florida law, documentary stamp tax calculations specific to Florida counties.
 Your course probably covered these, but if you spent equal time on all 19 chapters, you under-practiced the Florida-specific material that the exam disproportionately tests.

 What to do differently: Weight your study time to match the exam.
 Spend the most hours on the topics that carry the most questions.
-If you only have three weeks before your retake, spend the first week exclusively on Contracts, Brokerage, and Mortgages.
-Those three topics alone are worth 33 questions.
+If you only have three weeks before your retake, spend the first week on Brokerage Activities, Property Rights, Contracts, Appraisal, and Authorized Relationships.
 Within those topics, prioritize the Florida-specific rules: escrow deadlines, DBPR complaint procedures, documentary stamp calculations, and the brokerage relationship disclosure requirements under F.S.
 475.278.
 The 30-day study plan structures this prioritization day by day.

 Reason #2: Your Preparation Stopped at Recall (The Cognitive Level Gap)